 - Literatures from the Medieval to the Contemporary: crossing a range of genres, from manuscripts, poetry and novels to short stories and blogs.

 - Medieval France: the chansons de geste, ‘old French’, and early vernacular chronicles; religious tolerance; manuscript culture.

 - Politics and Conflict: the intellectual history of political commitment; literatures and cultures of war and occupation, from the Napoleonic Wars to the Second World War and the Algerian War of Independence.

 - Renaissance History and Culture: the poetics and politics of French vernacular writing in the 16th century; interactions during the early modern period between different disciplines, including natural history.

 - Screen Studies: film, video art, and media images.

 - Translation and Adaptation Studies: how French stories travel across different cultures, from Meiji Japan to post-war America, and different media, from print and digital to film and live performance.

-- Visual Culture: film aesthetics and experimentation; performance studies; the relationship between word and image, especially since the 19th century; graffiti; installation art; painting; photography; performance; poetry; and video art.
+- Visual Culture: performance studies; the relationship between word and image, especially since the 19th century; graffiti; installation art; painting; photography; sculpture; performance art; and poetry.

 The department played a leading role in the recently completed ‘Charlemagne in England’ project, funded by the AHRC.
 It has held five major grant awards from the ERC (Starting Grant), AHRC (Leadership Fellowship; Global Challenges Research) and the Leverhulme Trust (International Network; Early Career Fellowship, Research Fellowship), in addition to a number of other funding successes, both external and internal, such as the appointment of a Vice-Chancellor’s Fellow: